Research was authored by faculty and scholars at the NYU Stern School of Business.

-This report, authored by faculty and scholars at the NYU Stern School of Business, demonstrates that American consumers, particularly millennials, are more likely to purchase from companies that hire refugees, invest in refugee enterprises, and deliver services to refugees.
-The report, titled “How Helping Refugees Helps Brands,” utilized an online survey of more than 7,000 diverse U.S. consumers to analyze consumer perception of business leadership on refugees, and it revealed that business support for refugees almost always has a net positive effect on U.S. consumers’ purchase intentions.
+More specifically, this report demonstrates that American consumers, particularly millennials, are more likely to purchase from companies that hire refugees, invest in refugee enterprises, and deliver services to refugees.
+Researchers utilized an online survey of more than 7,000 diverse U.S. consumers to analyze consumer perception of business leadership on refugees, and it revealed that business support for refugees almost always has a net positive effect on U.S. consumers’ purchase intentions.

 - Brands can consider making commitments to support refugees, knowing that, on net, U.S. consumers support these actions and are more likely to purchase from them.